 Parents often worry that they don’t have the knowledge to support their children with their homework.
-If you are not sure how you can help, or have any questions specifically related to your child’s homework, there is an email address on each of the linked documents on your child’s year group page.
-This is simply your child’s class name, followed by @stmarysbognor.co.uk.
+If you are not sure how you can help, or have any questions specifically related to your child’s homework, please email the office () who will be able to direct your query to your child’s teacher.

 However, the research shows that you make a big difference to both your child’s attainment and their self-esteem just by showing an interest in their work and encouraging them.
 You don’t need to know the answers!